-With an emphasis on small-donor fundraising, we changed how the average person interacted with a political party.
+With an emphasis on small-donor fundraising, we helped change how the average person interacted with a political party.
 With over 2,000 staff members, we were able to sign on thousands of new supporters and raising millions of dollars.
 More importantly, our work allowed everyday people to see they could impact the political process.

 In October of 2004, Grassroots Campaigns joined forces with MoveOn.org in order to identify and activate Democratic voters.
 During this campaign, we recruited a volunteer force of almost 50,000 people and worked in 17 of the most highly contested swing states.
 Following the election, we helped launch a nation-wide project called Operation Democracy through which we organized grassroots activists to end Republican control of Congress.
 Operation Democracy laid the groundwork for the 2006 Call for Change Campaign in which we ran massive volunteer phone banks that turned out infrequent Democratic voters in over 50 congressional districts.
 Our hard work paid off that November when we successfully took back Congress.